 A missed period is usually the first sign of pregnancy.
 You may also have some mild cramping and a little bleeding when the fertilized egg implants itself in your uterus.

 If you’ve missed your period and think you may be pregnant, you can try a home pregnancy test.
 These tests are very accurate if you take them a few days after you expected to get your period.

 Your doctor can confirm your pregnancy and talk to you about prenatal care.

 Why do I feel so tired?

 Feeling very tired is one of the most common symptoms of early pregnancy.
 Your body is working hard to adjust to being pregnant.
 This can cause extreme fatigue.
 You may need to sleep longer than usual at night and take short naps during the day, if possible.
 Your energy will most likely return in the second trimester of pregnancy.

 Morning sickness is the nausea and vomiting that many pregnant women experience during the first few months of pregnancy.
-Morning sickness is caused by pregnancy hormones and can strike anytime, not just morning.
-Certain foods or odors might make you feel sick and sometimes vomit.
+Morning sickness is caused by pregnancy hormones and can happen anytime, not just in the morning.
+Certain foods or smells might make you feel sick and sometimes vomit.
 Some women seem to feel sicker when their stomachs are empty.

 Morning sickness usually starts a few days after you miss your period or have a positive pregnancy test.
 It usually goes away by the second trimester.